 - 【Extensive Use】The handheld showerheads for the bathroom are suitable for bathing young kids or washing pets, etc.

-- 【Lifetime Warranty】If you have any dissatisfaction about our Briout handheld showers, welcome feel free to contact us via Amazon.
-Before buying, please confirm that you buy handheld shower from 'Ai-Beauty' store, we can't guarantee the quality if you buy it from other seller!
+- 【Customer Service】If you have any dissatisfaction about our Briout handheld showers, welcome feel free to contact us via Amazon.
+Before buying, please confirm that you buy handheld shower from 'Ai-Beauty' store.

 10. GET A REACHER TOOL